 - boating experience

-- carpentry experience
+- engineering experience

-They need to be comfortable with heights and working in confined spaces.
+Boat builders need to be reasonably fit and healthy.
+They also need to be comfortable with heights and working in confined spaces.

 What are the chances of getting a job?